Buying a bearded dragon is a serious decision because they are not the easiest or cheapest pets to own.

 Not surprisingly, owners of bearded dragons are some of the most dedicated pet parents we have come across.

-If you are contemplating joining this group of pet parents, we would like to help you prepare for the journey.
+If you are contemplating joining the rank of dragon keeper, we would like to help you prepare for the journey.

 Buying A Bearded Dragon